Low-dimensional solenoidal manifolds: Geometric 3-dimensional solenoids

 \begin{corollary} The Teichmüller space of a compact $n$-dimensional topologically transitive hyperbolic solenoid (\ie a McCord solenoid) is one point if $n\geq3$. \end{corollary}

 \begin{remark} We have not dealt with geometric solenoidal manifolds which are not compact but are of finite solenoidal volume ({\it definition} \ref{solenoidalmeasure}).
-In the case of $n$-dimensional, connected, hyperbolic manifolds of finite volume when $n\geq3$, most of our results hold true.
-In particular the following version of Mostow's rigidity theorem for hyperbolic McCord solenoids of finite volume holds: \begin{theorem} {\it Any connected $n$-dimensional solenoidal manifold of finite solenoidal volume (given by {\it definition} \ref{solenoidalmeasure}) is isometric to the solenoid obtained as the inverse limit of an increasing tower of finite regular covers of a complete hyperbolic manifold of finite volume.
-The number of solenoidal ``cusps'' is finite and they are $(n-1)$-dimensional solenoidal nil-manifolds}. \end{theorem} \end{remark}
+In the case of $n$-dimensional, connected, hyperbolic McCord solenoidal manifolds of finite volume when $n\geq3$, most of our results hold.
+In particular the following version of Mostow's rigidity theorem for hyperbolic McCord solenoids of finite volume holds: \begin{theorem} {\it Any connected $n$-dimensional hyperbolic solenoidal manifold of finite solenoidal volume (given by {\it definition} \ref{solenoidalmeasure}) is isometric to the solenoid obtained as the inverse limit of an increasing tower of finite regular coverings of a complete hyperbolic manifold of finite volume.
+The number of solenoidal ``cusps'' is finite and they are $(n-1)$-dimensional solenoidal nil-manifolds}. \end{theorem} \end{remark} \begin{remark} The remarkable results by T. Farrell and P. Ontaneda \cite{Farr} imply that for $n\geq10$ the space of negatively curved metrics of a closed negatively curved Riemannian $n$-manifold, is highly non-connected.
+In particular, they show in Corollary 2 \cite{Farr}, that for any closed hyperbolic manifold $(M^n,g)$, $n\geq10$, there is a hyperbolic metric $g'$ on $M$ such that $g$ and $g'$ cannot be joined by a path of negatively curved metrics.
+This phenomenon holds true for compact hyperbolic McCord solenoidal manifolds of dimension $n\geq10$.